Ted van de Pavert: NEC

 After the one season in Zwolle, Van de Pavert was sent on a one-season loan to NEC competing in the second-tier Eerste Divisie.
 The club also negotiated an option to buy.
 He appeared in the starting lineup on the first matchday of the season against Almere City.
 On 25 October 2017, Van de Pavert scored his first goal for NEC in a game against Jong PSV which ended in a 3–3 draw.

 Return to De Graafschap

 Van de Pavert returned to his first club De Graafschap on 30 June 2018, signing a two-year contract.

 Roda JC

 On 3 August 2022, Van de Pavert joined Roda JC on a one-year contract.
 He made his debut for the club two days later, replacing Phil Sieben in the 90th minute of a 2–0 away win over Dordrecht on the first matchday of the 2022–23 season.
 On 30 September he made his first start for Roda, also scoring his first goal for the club in a 2–1 league loss to Almere City.
+Van de Pavert left Roda at the end of the 2022–23 season, as his contract was not extended.

+Van de Pavert announced his retirement after leaving Roda JC, and he was appointed youth coach at his former club De Graafschap in October 2023.